Table of Contents

 - Continuous Monitoring: Keep Obkio agents active to continuously monitor the network's performance post-optimization.
 Use Obkio to track the impact of implemented changes and ensure ongoing network health.

 By following these steps, you can effectively perform an MSP Network Assessment using Obkio.
 This process enables you to deliver valuable insights to your clients, enhance network performance, and solidify your role as a trusted Managed Service Provider.

 You’re deploying a new service that relies on network connectivity to function.

 For example, you have a customer migrating from on-premise VoIP to a hosted VoIP.
 A network connection, be it either a private connection or internet connection, is required to use the new service.

-You need to act sooner than later.
+The Solution: You need to act sooner than later.
 During your sales process or before the service deployment, perform a network assessment to validate that the end-to-end network performance, right from the customer to the service provider infrastructure, is strong and reliable enough to sustain the new service.